Documentation Index

 The Collector itself:

-• Is configured to pull data directly from your cluster and securely stream it back to RealTheory.
+• Is configured to pull metadata directly from your cluster and securely stream it back to RealTheory.

 • Automatically restarts weekly, triggering Kubernetes to pull the latest Collector image from the registry and start the pod with the updated image if it is newer than the current one.

-This design ensures that the Collector is always in sync with the RealTheory services API and that your cluster data is continuously collected and displayed in the console without manual intervention.
+This design ensures that the Collector is always in sync with the RealTheory services API and that your cluster metadata is continuously collected and displayed in the console without manual intervention.

 Problem